What is Guaranteed Building Replacement?

 Some providers do not offer guaranteed building replacement on rental or vacation properties; instead, coverage is limited to the amount shown on the policy.
 At Square One, we automatically include guaranteed building replacement on all of our policies, whether it’s your primary residence, rental property, or vacation property.

 Determining the replacement cost of your house

 You’ve just been to see your agent to get home insurance.
-The first thing he did was calculate the replacement value of your house.
+The first thing they did was calculate the replacement value of your house.
 It came out much higher than you expected, and in some cases, even more than you paid for it.
 You might be wondering why.
-Well, there are several reasons why this may happen:
+Well, there are several reasons and examples why this may happen:

 - If a developer built your home, they likely built several homes at once, allowing them to purchase supplies in large amounts, resulting in big discounts.
 Should your house burn down, and have to be rebuilt, there would be no such “economies of scale.”
 When purchasing one garage door, or one toilet, there will be no bulk discounts.

 - When rebuilding one house, rather than coming in with a big bulldozer, the contractors have to take care not to destroy any existing landscaping, or damage your neighbour’s property.
 This will increase the time, and the cost, to rebuild your home.